To my courageous tribe of beautiful women,

 I also spoke with Mike Riepl, a pharmacist and researcher, about this research.
 We were together at a conference on Hormone Replacement Therapy (HRT) in Las Vegas, sponsored by the Professional Education Services Group.

 We had a brief opportunity to talk about the DHEA Bioadhesive vaginal gel in the noted study as having been found effective for women who have had breast and other gynecologic cancers for the treatment of atrophic vaginitis, vaginal dryness, low libido, and dyspareunia.

-The study looked at an alternative for estrogen preparations for the treatment of atrophic vaginitis, vaginal dryness, low libido, and dyspareunia.
-In June of 2011, at the request of North Central Cancer Treatment Group (NCCTG) in collaboration with the National Cancer Institute (NCI) and Mayo Clinic, the DHEA bioadhesive vaginal gel was developed by Gateway Pharmacy for the FDA-approved; Phase III clinical trial (NCT01376349).
-The abstract was released from embargo in June 2014 at the ASCO meeting in Chicago and is currently in the peer review process for publication.
+Specifically, the study looked at an alternative for estrogen preparations for the treatment of atrophic vaginitis, vaginal dryness, low libido, and dyspareunia.
+In June of 2011, at the request of North Central Cancer Treatment Group (NCCTG), in collaboration with the National Cancer Institute (NCI) and Mayo Clinic, the DHEA bioadhesive vaginal gel was developed by Gateway Pharmacy for the FDA-approved, Phase III clinical trial (NCT01376349).
+The abstract was released from embargo in June 2014 at the ASCO (need full name of this meeting) meeting in Chicago and is currently in the peer review process for publication.

 I’ll continue to post new updates on this blog as I become aware of them.